Dale Murphy: Major leagues

-Braves
+Atlanta Braves

 Murphy began his major league career in 1976 with a nineteen-game stint catching as a September call-up with the Atlanta Braves.
-He made his debut in the second game of a road doubleheader against the Los Angeles Dodgers on September 13 with a pair of RBI singles in a 4-3 loss.
-After returning to Richmond for most of 1977, he appeared in only eighteen games for Atlanta that September, hitting his first two home runs in a 10-inning, 8-7 road win over the San Diego Padres on September 15.
+He made his debut in the second game of a road doubleheader against the Los Angeles Dodgers on September 13 with a pair of RBI singles in a 4–3 loss.
+After returning to Richmond for most of 1977, he appeared in only eighteen games for Atlanta that September, hitting his first two home runs in a 10-inning, 8–7 road win over the San Diego Padres on September 15.
 In 1978, the Braves shifted Murphy into becoming a first baseman; at the plate he had only a .226 batting average with a league-leading 145 strikeouts, but he also showed hints of his future power by hitting 23 home runs and led the team with 79 RBI.
-On July 2, he drove in a career-high six runs with a grand slam and a 2-run single in a 9-7 win over the San Francisco Giants, and on May 18, 1979, Murphy had the only 3-home run game of his career in a 6-4 win over the Giants.
+On July 2, he drove in a career-high six runs with a grand slam and a 2-run single in a 9–7 win over the San Francisco Giants, and on May 18, 1979, Murphy had the only 3-home run game of his career in a 6–4 win over the Giants.
 But within days, with his batting average at .348, he was sidelined due to cartilage damage in his left knee that required arthroscopic surgery, and he appeared briefly in only one more game in the next eight weeks.
-After returning, he had a career-high five hits including a pair of home runs and a triple on September 14 in a 10-7 road win over the Padres.
+After returning, he had a career-high five hits including a pair of home runs and a triple on September 14 in a 10–7 road win over the Padres.